codepath/android_guides/Consuming-APIs-with-Retrofit.md

 #### Creating Java objects manually

 Retrofit by default relies on the Gson library to parse JSON.
-See [[this guide|Leveraging-the-GSON-Library]] for more information about how to create your own.
+See [[this guide|Leveraging-the-GSON-Library]] for more information about how to create your own Java objects.

 ### Creating the RestAdapter